meshcloud/meshcloud-docs/docs/meshstack.gcp.landing-zones.md

 All newly created meshProjects get their corresponding GCP project assigned to this [Folder](https://cloud.google.com/resource-manager/docs/creating-managing-folders) in the [Organization Resource Hierarchy](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy).

-Folders and the application of organization constrains on the projects contained in them through the use of [Organization Policy Service](https://cloud.google.com/resource-manager/docs/organization-policy/overview) can be setup outside of meshcloud by an Platform Operator.
+Folders and the application of organization constrains on the projects contained in them through the use of [Organization Policy Service](https://cloud.google.com/resource-manager/docs/organization-policy/overview) can be setup outside of meshcloud by a Platform Operator.

 ## Template Config URL